cyclonePort · Weather Surveillance Instrumentation

 But radar has fundamental limitations for facility-level safety decisions:

-- Radar measures precipitation aloft — not at ground level: Radar beams travel at angles that increase with distance from the radar site.
+• Radar measures precipitation aloft — not at ground level.
+Radar beams travel at angles that increase with distance from the radar site.
 At 100 miles from the radar, the beam may be measuring precipitation at several thousand feet of altitude — which may or may not reach the ground.
-Significant precipitation can reach a facility while appearing absent on radar due to evaporation or beam overshoot.
+What you see on radar and what you see on the ground can often be different.

-- Radar cannot measure temperature, humidity, heat index, or wind chill: The derived variables that drive heat and cold safety protocols require surface sensors.
+• Radar cannot measure temperature, humidity, heat index, or wind chill.
+These variables that drive heat and cold safety protocols require surface sensors.
 Radar contributes nothing to these calculations.

-- Radar cannot measure surface wind speed and direction: Doppler velocity products measure radial wind velocity aloft, not the surface wind conditions that affect crane operations, field conditions, spray drift, or smoke plume direction at your location.
+• Radar cannot measure surface wind speed and direction.
+Doppler velocity products measure radial wind velocity at beam height, not the surface wind conditions that affect crane operations, field conditions, spray drift, or smoke plume direction at your location.

 03 The cyclonePort Sensor Suite — What Is Measured and Why